PJWalker/daggerheart/content/Character Options/Abilities/Codex/Book of Tyfar/Magic Hand.md

+---
+publish: "true"
+---
-**Magic Hand:** You conjure a magical hand with the same size and strength as your own within Far range.
+You conjure a magical hand with the same size and strength as your own within Far range.